Robust, randomized preconditioning for kernel ridge regression: Background and comparisons with other preconditioners

-In the rest of this section, we review the history of preconditioned CG methods for the full-data and restricted KRR equations.
-We do not cover KRR methods based on sketch-and-solve \cite{bach2013sharp,alaoui2015fast} or stochastic gradient descent \cite{dai2014scalable,ma2017diving}, since the accuracy of these methods is more limited \cite[\S10]{MT20a}.
+In the rest of this section, we review the history of preconditioned CG methods for the full-data and restricted KRR problems.
+The section does not cover KRR methods based on sketch-and-solve \cite{bach2013sharp,alaoui2015fast} or row access methods like stochastic gradient descent \cite{dai2014scalable,ma2017diving}, since the paper's focus is obtaining the best preconditioned CG method.